Rodney J. Rogers: Blue Lagoon Companies

 Rogers operates as a founding partner of the Blue Lagoon Companies, which, develops, advises and invests in disruptive technology start-ups and next-generation technology companies.

-Awards
+Recognition

-Rogers has been the recipient of numerous technology industry awards including being an E&Y Entrepreneur of the Year Finalist three times, an American Business Awards CEO winner and was recognized along with co-founder Kevin Reid as Intel Capital's Entrepreneur/Exit of the Year in 2015.
+Rogers was an American Business Awards CEO winner, and was recognized along with co-founder Kevin Reid as Intel Capital's Entrepreneur/Exit of the Year in 2015.

 Personal life

-Rogers is an angel investor and adviser to a variety of technology startups.
-He currently serves as chairman of the board for UnitedLex, Inc. and Lemongrass Ltd, as Lead Board Director for Beep, Inc., and as a board director Revenue Analytics, Inc. and agrematch Ltd. Rogers previously served on the Board of New Signature, Inc. prior to its sale to Cognizant in 2020.
+Rogers was an angel investor and adviser to a variety of technology startups.
+He was chairman of the board for UnitedLex, Inc. and Lemongrass Ltd, Lead Board Director for Beep, Inc., and a board director at Revenue Analytics, Inc. and agrematch Ltd. Rogers previously served on the Board of New Signature, Inc. prior to its sale to Cognizant in 2020.